 3. Establish a policy of offsetting all greenhouse gas emissions generated by air travel paid for by our institution.

-Yes: The Climate Change Commitment and Campus Sustainability Task Force has identified greenhouse gas emission offsets from air travel as a high priority.
+No: The Climate Change Commitment and Campus Sustainability Task Force has identified greenhouse gas emission offsets from air travel as a high priority.
 Work is underway to develop and implement a internal database of air travel and offset requirements.